leaflabs/leaflabs-docs/source/unix-toolchain.rst

 OS X
 ^^^^

-These instructions have been tested successfully on OS X 10.6.4.
+These instructions have been tested successfully on OS X 10.6.4 and 10.8.1.

 1. Collect and Install Tools
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~